-Despite that traditional knowledge reveal that muskox has habited on the Boothia Peninsula long ago, it is common knowledge that no muskox was found in this management unit in the 1980s (Gunn & Dragon, 1998).
+Despite the fact that traditional knowledge indicates that muskox inhabited the Boothia Peninsula long ago, it is common knowledge that muskox were not found in this management unit in the 1980s (Gunn & Dragon, 1998).
 Early in the 1990s, muskox started to move south of Somerset Island colonizing the northern part of the Peninsula, where their distribution remained consistent for a decade (Dumond, 2007).
 In 2017, although the majority of the muskox were still located north, they re-colonized most of the Peninsula reaching a new southern limit.
 Favorable environmental conditions and adequate forage, low number of predator (no grizzly bear) would have either contributed to increase the immigration rate or herd productivity.
 Muskox are now found in close proximity to the community of Taloyoak, as far south of Arcland Point, which can provide new harvesting opportunities.
-If these muskoxen are from the Arctic

-Archipelago, a subspecies genetically and morphologically distinct from the mainland muskox, it will be interesting to track their expansion and monitor the exchange between these two subspecies once their range overlap.
+If these muskoxen are from the Arctic Archipelago, a subspecies genetically and morphologically distinct from the mainland muskox, it will be interesting to track their expansion and monitor the exchange between these two subspecies once their ranges overlap.